Romaine-3 Generating Station: History

 The overall Romaine project was formally launched by Jean Charest in May 2009.

 A 150 km road was built to provide access to the four dams.

 The Mista camp was built at PK 118 on this road to accommodate the workers assigned to the Romaine 3 and Romaine 4 facilities.

 It could accommodate up to 1,744 people.

 In July 2013 Alstom was awarded a contract to supply, install and commission two 200MW vertical Francis turbine-generator units, with butterfly valves and regulation systems, at Romaine-3.

 In September 2013 Hydro-Quebec called for bids to construct the dam and embankment B3, excavate the spillway and intake channel, and undertake other related work.

 A crushing works was built in 2014–2015 to make gravel for use in the Romaine 3 concrete.

 In March 2015 a shovel operator died in the Romaine-3 site after the ice of a drainage channel broke under his vehicle.
+In a separate incident, 4 workers were killed in an accident.

 The Romaine-3 Generating Station came into service in 2017.

 It was inaugurated by Quebec premier Philippe Couillard and Hydro-Québec President Eric Martel in a ceremony on 19 October 2017.

 The plant was to be connected to the Quebec electrical grid in phases.

 In September 2017 Hydro-Québec had said it had no plans for more dams due to the present surplus of electricity.

 Couillard confirmed that no more major projects were planned.
+All parts of the La Romaine Hydroelectric Complex were successfully completed, and Hydro-Québec inaugurated the Complex in October 2023.